 - Recommendation 2: Take into consideration the link between firearms and gender-based violence (GBV), including human trafficking, in the dialogue on guns.

 - Recommendation 3: Enhance federal leadership on providing supports and treatment to victims of gun violence to ensure victim restoration.

 - Recommendation 4: Further limit transportation authorizations for restricted and prohibited firearms.

 - Recommendation 5: Restore controls on sales of non-restricted firearms requiring that gun dealers record the firearm sales of rifles and shotguns.

 - Recommendation 6: Bring into force the Firearms Marking Regulations.

 - Recommendation 7: Invest in data collection and research on firearm violence in Canada in order to better determine its individual and collective consequences.

 - Recommendation 8: Broaden the dialogue to include all types of firearms.

-The Ombudsman’s complete submission is available from the OFOVC on request.
+The Ombudsman’s complete submission is available here.